Baler: Mechanical small square bale handling

-Bale Accumulators: Typically these are attached directly to the baler and arrange the small square bales into groups to be retrieved with a "bale grabber" or "bale grab" mounted on a loader.
+Bale accumulator: Typically these are attached directly to the baler and arrange the small square bales into groups to be retrieved with a "bale grabber" or "bale grab" mounted on a loader.
 There are a number of different methods employed by these machines to arrange the bales into groups.
 One method is to allow up to three bales to be pushed in line onto a tray that is then emptied sideways by a hydraulically driven push bar onto a platform.
 After four or five such pushes, a group is made of 8, 10 12, or 15 bales and the platform is emptied onto the ground.

-Another, more efficient method that doesn't use hydraulics, is to use a system of levers and gates to guide bales into channels.
+Another, more efficient method, that doesn't use hydraulics, is to use a system of levers and gates to guide bales into channels.
 These can have four, five, or six channels and accommodate two or three bales per channel.
 This method can make groups of 4, 8, 10, 12, 15 or 18 bales.
 In this method, the last bale of the group triggers a rear gate open, and the bales are deposited on the ground.

 These groups can be bound with twine for stack stability or not and be stacked on wagons or trailers for transport to storage.
 These groups are ideal for storage in buildings accessible to equipment.
 This is also the ideal way to automate bales and also allow them to cure properly.